CodingWithJava/Simple-percent-calculator-using-java-for-beginnners/README.md

 # Simple-percent-calculator-using-java-for-beginnners
-#Please install jdk for running
+#Please install jdk before running
 #by,Coding With Devil